FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/electronics-and-wiring.md

 |**Brand**                     |SanDisk
 |**Price**                     |$15.00
 |**Quantity**                  |1
+|**Internal Part Name**        |`8GB Sandisk Industrial Micro SD card`

 ![MicroSD Card](_images/IMG_0458.jpg)

 # Pi Adapter Board

-This PCB mounts directly onto the Raspberry Pi's GPIO pin header and provides connectors for the push buttons and LED indicators.
+This PCB mounts directly onto the Raspberry Pi's GPIO pin header and provides connectors for the push buttons and LED indicators, as well as a real-time clock for time keeping in offline situtations.
 [Click here to download the source files](https://drive.google.com/drive/folders/1smMUQ9R8Rn1bX8MzWhdo6laAXFfcK3Vo).

 |                              |                              |
 |------------------------------|------------------------------|
 |**Price**                     |$10.00
 |**PCB Color**                 |Black
 |**Quantity**                  |1
+|**Internal Part Name**        |`Pi Adapter Board w/ RTC`

 {% include gallery.html images="
 ![Pi Adapter Board](_images/pi_adapter_board.jpg)
 ![Pi Adapter Board](_images/pi_adapter_board_2.jpg)
 " %}

-# Push Buttons
+# Push Button

 These waterproof push buttons come pre-mounted on the top of the electronics box.
 The red button is reserved for E-STOP, the yellow for UNLOCK, and the three white ones are user-customizable.
 Each button includes a wiring harness and comes pre-connected to the Pi adapter board.